SAP/openui5-docs/docs/Step_1_Hello_World!_2680aa9.md

 In this case we will tell the browser to use `UTF-8` as the document character set.
 We will also give our app a title that will be displayed in the browser.
 Be aware that our hard-coded title can be overruled by the app, for example to show a title in the language of the user.

 The body part describes the layout of the page.
-In our case we simply display “Hello World” by using a `p` tag.
+In our case we simply display “Hello World” by using a `div` tag.

 > Tip:
 > Typically, the content of the `webapp` folder is deployed to a Web server as an application package.
 When deploying the `webapp` folder itself the URL for accessing the `index.html` file contains `webapp` in the path.